norman-albusberger/FaceStream.AI/readme.md

 IMAGE_DIRECTORY=/app/test-images
 ```
 Replace `<your_input_stream_url>` with the actual stream URL of your video source.

+## Understanding the OUTPUT_HOST Setting
+The `OUTPUT_HOST` environment variable is set to `0.0.0.0`, which instructs the Flask server within the Docker container to listen on all network interfaces.
+This setting is crucial for Docker environments because:

+- **`127.0.0.1` or `localhost`**: Would restrict the server to accept connections only from within the same Docker container.
+- **`0.0.0.0`**: Allows the server to accept connections from any IP address that can reach the container, making it accessible from the host machine and other devices on the same network, provided the correct port mappings are in place.

+This setup ensures that you can access the Flask application from your host machine's browser or from other devices in the network, not just from within the container.

 ### 4. Build and Run the Docker Container
 Using Docker Compose: